worldbank/wb-reproducible-research-repository/ai-skills/reproducibility-skill/references/flags.md

 ## F11.
 Extraneous files

 Detect: data or code not referenced by any script and not needed for any exhibit; project notes; internal communication; `.DS_Store`, `Thumbs.db`, editor backups (`*.bak`, `*~`), old versions (`analysis_v2_FINAL_old.do`).
 Rule: the package includes only what reproduction requires.
-Flag for removal; never delete without approval.
+List each flagged file by name in the audit and gap table — never as a batched "remove extraneous files" line item.
+Before acting in Phase 3, ask the author per file (or per clearly-related group, e.g. all `.DS_Store`): delete it, or move it outside the package instead (the author may want superseded analyses or notes kept, just not shipped)?
+Only delete files the author confirmed by name; anything not explicitly confirmed stays untouched.

 ## F12.
 Absolute output paths / results overwriting inputs